shawman777/data-engineering/README.markdown

 # Data-Engineering Overview by *shawman777*

 This is a simple Rails application that authenticates users with *OpenID*.
-After a userhas been authenticated, they are able upload a file according to a predefined format.
-After the file has been successfully uploaded it is then imported into the database.
-The total amount of purchases they were imported are then displayed with the file information.
+After a user has been authenticated, they are able upload a file according to a predefined format.
+After the file has been successfully uploaded it is then imported into a database.
+The total amount of purchases they were imported are then displayed along with some file information.

 ## What is used